developer69K/StrangerThings/Career_Project_1.md

 ### Question1
 ```
-In the A/B Testing ,
+In the A/B Testing,
     P(Liking Page A) = 0.20
     P(Liking Page B) = 0.2143

-This statistic points that B is the better choice with the given data available, but I am not yet confident that B is a better choice than A
+This statistic points that B is the better choice with the given data available,
+but I am not yet confident that B is a better choice than A
 with a difference between their % of liking so small,
-I would rather consider a bigger confidence interval between them , may be 20\% higher ie, B being higher than A by 20% or A being higher than B by 20%.
+I would rather consider a bigger confidence interval between them,
+may be 20\% higher ie, B being higher than A by 20% or A being higher than B by 20%.
 ```

 ## Question2
 ```
-Since there is no restriction as to how to categorize the users,  I would like to use the following categories for this case, Sports, Entertainment, Food, Health and Technology.
+Since there is no restriction as to how to categorize the users,
+I would like to use the following categories for this case, Sports, Entertainment, Food, Health and Technology.

 A list that would represent the above will be a 5 element list.
 We use a word list of the topics and increment the count for each topic if the word appears for that tweet
-For example, if the tweet would be something like,  "I love Bryan Adams!!" , This contains the word "Bryan" and "Adams", which will be part of the word list for the topic "Entertainment",
+For example, if the tweet would be something like,
+"I love Bryan Adams!!" , This contains the word "Bryan" and "Adams",
+which will be part of the word list for the topic "Entertainment",
 Hence this will output a distribution [0,0,1,0,0]

-Now the Question is to categorize the words I would need to find the relation of the words with that of the category, that is where the word2vec model will be helpful
+Now the Question is to categorize the words I would need to find the relation
+of the words with that of the category, that is where the word2vec model will be helpful
-My idea would be to do a word2vec on my text and check the cosine distance, of some of the important/main words with the category word occurring per tweet per userid and hence I will be able to categorize the userid's based on the tweet.
-I can fill up the distribution matrix based on these similarities and then each userid will be assigned a category to be printed out
+My idea would be to do a word2vec on my text and check the cosine distance,
+of some of the important/main words with the category word occurring per tweet per userid
+and hence I will be able to categorize the userid's based on the tweet.
+I can fill up
+the distribution matrix based on these similarities and then each userid will be assigned a
+category to be printed out

 I will train my model with the corpus to generate
 ```